JasminThari/HeartbeatPerception/README.md

 # HeartbeatPerception

-This repository contains the necessary code to conduct, analyze, and visualize the results of a experiment.
+This repository contains the necessary code to conduct, analyze, and visualize the results of our experiment.
 Below is an overview of the repository's structure and functionality.

 ## Repository Structure